davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 We're good and stuck now, up until we manage to get the node back up and running from where it left off.
 Which may not be possible.
 Because of fires.

 To conclude, the loss of a single node with this algorithm is usually just fine, but in cases like the above it can lead to a split vote, and then we’re good and stuck.
 So sadly, this algorithm also is not fault tolerant.

+## Recap

+TODO halfway through the book, we sorely need a recap of all the things we've done so far and

 ---